Pacific Wrecks

 Aircraft History

 Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number unknown.
-Delivered to the U.S. Army Air Force (USAAF) as P-38 Lightning serial number unknown.
+Delivered to the U.S. Army Air Force (USAAF) as P-38 Lightning model and serial number unknown.
 Disassembled and shipped overseas to Australia and reassembled.

 Wartime History